The day I was born was a Saturday in August. 7 August 1965 was the exact date.

 In that special week of August people in US were listening to I’m Henry VIII, I Am by Herman’s Hermits.
 In UK Help! by The Beatles was in the top 5 hits.
 Help!, directed by Richard Lester, was one of the most viewed movies released in 1965 while Up The Down Staircase by Bel Kaufman was one of the best selling books. (from *TakeMeBack )

 The US President was Lyndon B Johnson, the UK Prime Minister was Harold Wilson and closer home our Premier was Lal Bahadur Sastri and our President, Sarvepalli Radhakrishnan.

 More importantly for our country, it was two days after our neighbouring country had aggressively crossed over the border.
 The noises of war were loud.
-I’m sure my birth was overshadowed by the fact that it was only a few days before my Dad, an officer in the Indian Infantry, would leave to join his Army unit.
+I’m sure my birth was overshadowed by the fact that my Dad, an officer in the Indian Infantry, would soon have to leave to join his Army unit.

 This is a picture that Mum had taken at a studio, so that she could send it to my Dad, for him to see how I was growing.
 Apparently, the studio owner like his own picture so much, that he took permission to display it on his shop window!

 This is Day 25 of My 66-day Journey of Healing Through Writing and Sharing.
 As I mentioned in my post , I might be reposting some posts that I wrote a few years ago – mostly personal stories or those shared with me by others which talk about emotional pain and dealing with it.